Table of Contents

 - White Box testing

 Though both the forms of testing are used over the internal structure design and implementation, there are distinctions between the two.
-When we try to make a distinction between white box testing vs black box testing, then it can simply be started right from defining both the forms of testing.
+The example of white box testing tools are SAST tools while the example of black box testing tools are DAST tools.

 White Box Testing vs Black Box Testing: Distinctive Features